 - Complete the ISEP Participant Placement Acceptance Form (PPAF) and return it to your home coordinator

-- Correspond with your host institution ISEP coordinator
+- Respond to emails from your host institution (UAS) ISEP coordinator

-- Fulfill all paperwork including housing forms and course registration
+- Fulfill all UAS paperwork including course registration and housing forms

-- Check at the UAS Housing Lodge and obtain bedding package (sheets, blanket and pillow)
+- Check-in at the UAS Housing Lodge and obtain a key and bedding package (sheets, blanket and pillow)

 - Rest up and prepare for orientation (receive UAS ID, review course schedule and more)